 Our team was hired by the museum’s architect to add a dimmable LED track lighting system to the exhibit hall and to ensure that all of the space’s MEP systems, power, and data were optimized and compliant with California’s Title 24 code requirements.
-Our team modified the existing power and data, completed mechanical and plumbing design services, and customized the electrical design to match the unique lighting needs for the gallery space.
+Our team modified the existing power and data, completed mechanical and plumbing design services, and customized the electrical design to match the unique lighting needs of the gallery space.
 Each track section of the finished lighting system can be individually controlled from a separate dimmer panel—a feature that enables user-friendly adjustments for the hall’s varying exhibits.

-The Global Museum’s inaugural exhibit featured African, Asian, Oceania, and American pieces curated from the university’s museum studies and anthropology departments, and with the help of our team’s excellent designs, the new space is attracting attention and appreciation from the surrounding community.
+The Global Museum’s inaugural exhibit featured African, Asian, Oceania, and American pieces curated from the University’s museum studies and anthropology departments, and with the help of our team’s excellent designs, the new space is attracting attention and appreciation from the surrounding community.